-- Heat 1 tbsp of olive oil in a large skillet over medium-low.
+- Heat 1 tablespoon of olive oil in a large skillet over medium-low.
 Add in the onion and sauté for 3-4 minutes until turning translucent.
 Add in the minced garlic and cook for another 1-2 minutes.

 - Season with cumin, paprika, salt, and pepper to taste, then remove from heat.
 Add the cooked black beans to a large mixing bowl and roughly mash them.
 Stir in the onion mixture and combine well.

-- Once the filling is mixed together, add about ½ - 1 more tbsp of oil into the skillet and turn it to medium heat.
+- Once the filling is mixed together, add about ½ - 1 more tablespoon of oil into the skillet and turn it to medium heat.
 Add 1-2 corn tortillas in a single layer and cook on the first side for about 10 seconds (the amount of tortillas you can cook at a time will depend on your pan).

-- Then, scoop about 3-4 tbsp of bean mixture onto one half of each tortilla.
+- Then, scoop about 3-4 tablespoon of bean mixture onto one half of each tortilla.
 You can also add some grated vegan cheese on top if you want.
 Using a spatula, fold the tortillas in half and press down to shape the tacos.
 Cook on each side until golden brown, about 1-3 minutes.

 - Continue cooking the tacos following this process until all the bean mixture is gone.
 Make sure to top up the oil as your pan dries out.

 - This recipe tastes best with freshly cooked black beans and homemade corn tortillas, but canned beans and store-bought tortillas also work (and save time)!